 This program is not approved by the American Bar Association, which approves only the Juris Doctor degree.
 Students who complete this program are not eligible to sit for any bar examination.

-On graduation, you can receive both the Pharm.D. and M.S., health law and policy degrees in the same semester.
-In this program, you must complete the M.S., health law and policy within seven academic years of the original date of admission to the M.S., health law and policy program.
+On graduation, you can receive both the Pharm.D. and Master of Studies in Law, health law and policy degrees in the same semester.
+In this program, you must complete the M.S. in Law within seven academic years of the original date of admission to the program.

 - Utilize legal databases to access the primary sources of health care law in the United States: statutes, regulations, and court decisions.

 - Analyze key issues in health policy and compliance from ethical, legal, and economic perspectives.